saadali5997/scala-assignment/README.md

 ### Running Web Fetcher
 1. Pull the repository.
-2. run `mvn package` after opening terminal in directory A .jar file will be created in a new folder named target.
+2. run `mvn package` after opening terminal in directory.
+   A .jar file will be created in a new folder named target.
 3. run jar file by using
    `java -jar target/jarfilename.jar`